drshahizan/software-engineering/materials/sec02/mod8.md

 ## Module 8 : Software Verification, Validation and Testing

 (Click [here](https://drive.google.com/drive/folders/1fFqVSa7WdQ2Uet0UdvbQcALUVcqme6gw) for the PDF file for this module)
+## Verification and Validation ( V&V )

+Verification: The process of evaluating a software system or component to determine whether                 it meets the specified requirements and standards.

+Validation: The process of evaluating a software system or component during or at the end of               the development process to determine whether it satisfies the customer or end-user             requirements.

+#### Goals :

+1. Ensure that the software system meets the requirements and specifications.
+2. Detect and eliminate defects and errors in the software system.
+3. Ensure that the software system is reliable, efficient, and maintainable.
+4. Ensure that the software system is easy to use and meets the user's needs.

+#### Techniques:
+There are several techniques used for V&V, including:

+ Verification Technique:

+1. Prototyping
+2. Model Analysis  (can be validation)
+3. Inspection and review (Static testing)

+• Validation Technique:

+1. Software Testing (Dynamic testing)
+2. Code Inspection (Static analysis)

+• Independent V&V

+### Description

+1.Verification and validation are two separate but related processes.
+Verification is focused on ensuring that the software system meets its requirements and specifications, while validation is focused on ensuring that the software system meets the customer's needs.

+2.V&V is an ongoing process that starts early in the software development lifecycle and continues throughout the development process.

+3.V&V is essential to the development of high-quality software systems, as it helps to identify and eliminate defects and errors early in the development process, reducing the cost and time required for rework.

+4.V&V is often performed by a separate team from the software development team, to ensure that there is an independent and unbiased evaluation of the software system.

+5.V&V can be performed manually, using techniques such as reviews and testing, or it can be automated using tools and techniques such as static analysis and model checking.

+6.The goals, techniques, and purposes of V&V may vary depending on the type of software system being developed, the development methodology being used, and the specific requirements of the customer or end-user.

+7.V&V is not a one-time activity, but an ongoing process that continues even after the software system has been deployed and is in use.
+Maintenance activities, such as bug fixes and updates, should also be subject to V&V to ensure that they do not introduce new defects or issues into the system.

 ## Test-Case Approach 1 : Requirements-Based Testing

 ### Requirement-Based Testing :